LDannijs/PatchPeek/README.md

 # PatchPeek

-PatchPeek fetches the changelog of GitHub releases with the GitHub API, while checking for any potential breaking changes and puts it into a clean interface.
+PatchPeek fetches the changelog of releases on GitHub, while checking for any potential breaking changes and displays it into a clean interface.

+---

 ![](screenshot.png)

+## PSA

+This is very much a passion project from someone without a ton of knowledge on this subject that wanted to learn by doing, so mistakes will very likely have been made and will be made.
+Besides that, this is a small side hobby, so I don't have a ton of time to work on it and fix stuff.
+I hope you can understand!

 ## Features

 - Minimalistic interface
-- Minimal usage of API tokens
+- Minimal usage of GitHub API tokens
 - Changelogs with breaking changes are highlighted
-- Add repos by github url or only the author/repo slug
+- Add repos by GitHub URL or only the author/repo slug
 - Change the amount of days to look back for releases

 ## IMPORTANT INFO